alex-bellon/wikipedia/README.md

 ### Languages
 - [Abjad](https://en.wikipedia.org/wiki/Abjad) - a type of writing system where each symbol or glyph stands for a consonant, in effect leaving it to readers to infer or otherwise supply an appropriate vowel.
 - [Avoidance speech](https://en.wikipedia.org/wiki/Avoidance_speech) - a group of sociolinguistic phenomena in which a special restricted speech style must be used in the presence of or in reference to certain relatives.
+- [Cant](https://en.wikipedia.org/wiki/Cant_(language)) - the jargon or language of a group, often employed to exclude or mislead people outside the group.
 - [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.
 - [Creole language](https://en.wikipedia.org/wiki/Creole_language) - a stable natural language that develops from the simplifying and mixing of different languages into a new one within a fairly brief period of time: often, a pidgin evolved into a full-fledged language.
 - [Dené–Yeniseian languages](https://en.wikipedia.org/wiki/Den%C3%A9%E2%80%93Yeniseian_languages) - a proposed language family consisting of the Yeniseian languages of central Siberia and the Na-Dené languages of northwestern North America.